MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ### Structs

-A *struct* is a data structure that can contain data members.
+A *struct* is a data structure that can contain data members (fields).
 But, unlike a class, a struct is a value type.

 Structs are particularly useful for small data structures that have value semantics.
 Complex numbers, or points in a coordinate system, are good examples of structs.
 The use of structs rather than classes for small data structures can make a large difference in the number of memory allocations that an application performs.